 Another brussels sprout recipe?!
 Guys, I’m obsessed.
 I love brussels sprouts all year round but especially during the fall and winter.

 While the brussels sprout recipe I posted last week (Brown Butter Roasted Brussels Sprouts) was super simple (um, THREE ingredients), this one has a lil more goin’ on with it.
 We’re talking maple syrup, dijon mustard, and BACON for tons of flavor.

-So what do we have going on in this maple bacon brussels sprout skillet?
+So what all do we have going on in this maple bacon brussels sprout skillet?
 SO many good things!

 We have bacon (!), apples, maple syrup, balsamic vinegar, and brussels sprouts.